 Beginning in Manaus, you'll embark on an eye-opening journey up the Amazon — a 900-mile journey.
 As you cruise, keep watch on its dense rainforest shores for the most biodiverse menagerie of creatures on the planet.
 You’ll witness the remarkable Meeting of the Waters and cast your line for the famous piranha fish.
 And during full days of river cruising, enjoy insightful lectures, birdwatching opportunities, and tranquil sunsets.

 Then, make your way into the crystalline Caribbean to admire not just the breathtaking beaches and lush islands, but local culture.
-Beyond the tourist crowds, a roster of 26 included features and Cultural Discoveries immerse you in the nuanced heritage of these islands: You’ll see how local cheeses and breads are made in the Dominican Republic, and tour an old rum distillery in Martinique and a sugar mill on St. Lucia.
+Beyond the tourist crowds, a roster of 26 included features and Cultural Discoveries immerse you in the nuanced heritage of these islands: Discover the laid-back charm of Samaná, Dominican Republic, and tour an old rum distillery in Martinique and a sugar mill on St. Lucia.
 Dock overnight at Barbados for fuller explorations of this island paradise with a British accent.
 Step into the past at Brimstone Hill Fortress National Park on St. Kitts.
 Prefer some beach time?
 You’ll have ample opportunity to indulge at your leisure with the help of our onboard complimentary Concierge.

 Bookending your journey are stays in Nassau, the colorful Bahamian capital, and Manaus, the capital of the biggest Brazilian state: Amazonas.
 Along the way, indulge in the amenities of the exquisite Ocean Explorer.
 Relax on deck, by the pool, or in the spa.
 Watch river and coastal vistas unfold from the Observation Lounge.
 Savor thoughtfully prepared meals from our talented chefs.
 Join us on this one-of-a-kind journey into two of the world’s most coveted destinations!